 Best Mid-Range: Hotel Casa Del Naranjo – Another gorgeous hotel just off the main plaza/park.
 We had lunch in the hotel restaurant and loved the interior design.

-Sleeping In Uruapan
+Sleeping in Uruapan

-Best Budget: Hotel Mi Solar Ejecutivo – A no-frills hotel right in the middle of the city’s historic center.
+Best Budget: Hotel Mi Solar Ejecutivo – A no-frills hotel in the middle of the city’s historic center.

-Best Splurge: Mansion Del Cupatitzio – Beautiful swimming pool and large courtyard for hanging out.
+Best Splurge: Mansion Del Cupatitzio – Beautiful swimming pool and a large courtyard for hanging out.
 Located on the northern end of Urupan’s famous Cupatitzio National Park

 Top Tips When Visiting Michoacán